 One of the island’s greatest attractions are undoubtedly its caves, such as the Cova del Drach.
-If you would like more information, click here.
+If you would like more information, click in Best caves in Mallorca.

 Mallorca is also a good destination for city tourism.
 Palma (with an average annual temperature of 18 degrees) offers cosmopolitan city life, culture, gastronomy, sport and leisure.
 In addition, if you are based in the city itself, you can visit the rest of the island easily, since the major attractions are within an hour’s drive, which makes getting around much more comfortable.